INSTRUCTSCORE: Explainable Text Generation Evaluation with Finegrained Feedback: Acknowledgement

 In this paper, we present a novel framework for explainable text generation evaluation, addressing the existing black-box limitations associated with learned metrics.
-We define a set of explanation pathologies to regularize the explanations to align with human interpretations.
-Empirical evidence demonstrates the framework's capacity to extract implicit evaluation knowledge from large language models (LLMs) and distill it into a significantly smaller pre-trained language model (7B) while maintaining strong correlations with human evaluations.
-We also demonstrate that we can train a reward function from human-instructed LLM feedback and further align the explanation generation with human requirements.
+We define a set of failure modes to regularize the explanations.
+We empirically demonstrate that \method can be generalized to different domains, tasks and evaluation dimensions, achieving the best ranking compared to other general text generation metrics.
+Lastly, our refinement from automatic feedback can further improve human alignment score, precision, and recall, by 13.7\%, 11.6\%, and 3.2\%, respectively, leading to a more accurate alignment with human requirements.
+We released the \method model for public use and open-source the data and codes.